London England, UK Travel Guide

 Always create a digital folder in cloud storage or on your phone with the entire booking confirmations, passport scans, and important contact numbers.
 This backup remains accessible if physical documents are lost.

 Your first hours in London set the pace.
-A straightforward checklist allows you to settle in and begin your adventure promptly.
+AN easy checklist allows you to settle in and commence your adventure promptly.

-Have your passport and visa (if applicable) ready at UK Border Security.
+Have your passport and visa (where appropriate) ready at UK Border Security.

 Retrieve your checked bags from the carousel promptly.